 This is an article on the societal benefits of subrogation that covers the origins and purpose of subrogation, defines and explains the three types of subrogation and how each comes into play, how subrogation helps lower insurance premiums, reduces the number of lawsuits for insurers, and it’s effect on the Experience Modification Factor.

-This Damage To Property Without Market Value 50-state chart depicts the law with regard to the award of damages to personal property without a typical market value.
+This damage to property without market value chart depicts the law in all 50 states with regard to the award of damages to personal property without a typical market value.

-This chart summarizes landlord tenant subrogation laws for all 50 states.
-Understanding when, where, and why such subrogation actions by a landlord’s insurer against a tenant are permitted or prohibited is critical to maximizing property subrogation recoveries.
+This 50-state chart summarizes landlord tenant subrogation laws.
+Understanding when, where, and why subrogation actions by a landlord’s insurer against a tenant are permitted or prohibited is critical to maximizing property subrogation recoveries.

 Workers’ Compensation Subrogation

-This chart focuses on documenting workers’ compensation statutory future credits in all 50 states and provides details of how to document your future credit with the appropriate Industrial Accident Board, Workers’ Compensation Division, or applicable state agency.
+This 50-state chart focuses on documenting workers’ compensation statutory future credits and provides details on how to document your future credit with the appropriate Industrial Accident Board, Workers’ Compensation Division, or applicable state agency.

-This chart is an exposition of employee leasing laws for all 50 states.
+This chart is an exposition of employee leasing laws.
 Each state varies with its application of the Exclusive Remedy Rule to situations involving employee leasing companies and temporary employees.

 This 50-state chart covers the law with regard to workers’ compensation claims by undocumented employees and whether undocumented immigrants are entitled to receive workers’ compensation benefits when they are injured while on the job.

-This chart summarizes workers’ compensation subrogation laws in all 50 states covering the most common issues and questions claims handlers face when handling these types of claims, such as each state’s workers’ comp statute, the ability to sue the third-party directly, intervening, recovering UM/UIM benefits, medical malpractice, legal malpractice, recovery limitations, employer negligence, attorney’s fees, future credits, auto no-fault laws, and personal injury statute of limitations.
+This chart summarizes each state’s workers’ compensation subrogation statute, the ability to sue the third-party directly, intervening, recovering UM/UIM benefits, medical malpractice, legal malpractice, recovery limitations, employer negligence, attorney’s fees, future credits, auto no-fault laws, and personal injury statute of limitations.

 The laws of subrogation are in a constant state of flux and change.
 Every attempt is made to keep our charts and resource materials updated with the most accurate case law, statutory law, and interpretations thereof.
 If you should notice an inaccuracy or a change in the law that has occurred but is not yet reflected in one of the charts, please contact Gary Wickert at firstname.lastname@example.org.
 The information and research contained in these charts should not be construed as legal advice or relied upon as a substitute for engaging subrogation counsel and receiving advice personally within the confines of attorney-client relationship.
 Utilizing MWL’s online subrogation resources does not in any way establish an attorney-client relationship.